 There are scattered large eucalypts (mostly Yellow Box, E. melliodora, and Blakely's Red Gum, E. blakelyi) surrounded by grassland over much of the reserve to the east of the forest.
 Isolated native shrubs such as Bursaria sp. and Cassinia sp. remain, especially near outcrops of boulders or amongst rocky ground.
 Native clumping plants, ferns, lilies and low shrubs are also preserved near rocks.
 Introduced grasses and weeds are less numerous in some of these rocky outcrops, while many others are seriously weed infested.

 The tree cover of the Reserve was augmented by community plantings in 1984 and 1990/91when over 4,000 trees and shrubs were planted.
 The plantings are often obvious from their regular nature and the remnants of tree guards around their bases.
 A range of Acacia species and other native trees or large shrubs were introduced to the reserve at that time.
 They support foraging native birds and improve the amenity value of the Reserve, although some of the shrub species are not endemic to the area.
-Further strategic small-scale planting is planned for the near future, using species that are local to the area.
+Further strategic small-scale plantings using species that are local to the area have been carried out by fotpin - see Revegetation.

 Introduced grasses are common over much of the Reserve and represent the "pasture-improvement" practices of past lessees and graziers.
 Open grassland has been invaded by Acacia, forming thickets where fires have stimulated germination.